apache/nuttx/Documentation/guides/zerolatencyinterrupts.rst

 The ARM Cortex-M family supports a special way to do this using the *PendSV* interrupt:

-  -  The custom logic would connect with the *PendSV* interrupt using the standard ``irq_attach()`` interface.
+* The custom logic would connect with the *PendSV* interrupt using the standard ``irq_attach()`` interface.

-  -  In the custom interrupt handler, it would schedule the *PendSV* interrupt when it needs to communicate with the OS.
+* In the custom interrupt handler, it would schedule the *PendSV* interrupt when it needs to communicate with the OS.

-  -  The *PendSV* interrupt is dispatched through generic interrupt system so when the attached *PendSV* interrupt is handled, it will be in a context where it can perform any necessary OS interactions.
+* The *PendSV* interrupt is dispatched through the generic interrupt system so when the attached *PendSV* interrupt is handled, it will be in a context where it can perform any necessary OS interactions.

 With the ARMv7_M architecture, the *PendSV* interrupt can be generated
 with: